nexpy/nexpy/doc/source/pythongui.rst

 x and y values, and, optionally, errors.
 One or more header lines can be skipped.
 A more flexible text importer, allowing the selection of data from multiple columns, is under development.

-**SPEC Files**

-This reader will read multiple SPEC scans from a single SPEC log file, creating a separate NXentry for each scan.
-All the columns in each scan are read into the NXdata group, with the default signal defined by the last column.
-Mesh scans are converted to multi-dimensional data, with axes defined by the scan command.
-It is possible to plot different columns once the scans are imported.

-**SPE/NXSPE Files**

-This will read both the ASCII and binary (HDF5) versions of the neutron time-of-flight SPE intermediate format into standard-conforming NeXus files.
-The data is stored as S(phi,E), but, if the incident energy and (Q,E) bins are also defined, the data will will also be converted into S(Q,E).
-The current version does not read the ASCII PHX files used to define instrumental parameters, but there are plans to add that in the future.

 Defining a Reader
 ^^^^^^^^^^^^^^^^^